joshjab/PiDAR/README.md

 ## Why Bother?
 Because I have too many random robotics components collecting dust in my garage, and LIDAR is cool :).

+## Basic Concept:
+The stepper motor rotates the YDLidar X2.
+The LiDAR continuously scans its 2D surroundings.
+The Pi3DLidar software synchronizes the scans with rotation angles.
+ROS 2 Cartographer stitches the scans into a 3D map.

 # Setup

 ## ⚙️ Raspberry Pi and Software Setup